CalvinL15/Web-Scraping/HTMLTextExtractor/README.md

 # README

 Requirements to run the code:
-- python3 with the modules bs4, requests, colorama, and urllib installed.
+- python3 with the modules bs4, requests, and urllib installed.

 How to run:
 - Use this command: python3 "TextExtractor.py" "argv2"